aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 ## Upgrading to the latest PHP Homebrew installation

-If you already have a PHP version installed, you can run `brew upgrade php` to upgrade to the latest released PHP version.
+If you already have a PHP version installed by brew, you can run `brew upgrade php` to upgrade the latest version of PHP installed on your machine to the latest released version of PHP.

-You will notice that we don't specify the php version in the brew command.
-That is because the latest version of the installed software does not use the version number to name the installation directories.
+> Note: We did not specify the php version to upgrade which defaults to upgrade the latest installed version on our machine.

 > Note: Even if you are on the latest minor release of PHP, running `brew upgrade php` will ensure that all the latest patches are applied.

-## Upgrading a specific PHP homebrew installation
+## Upgrading a specific PHP version Homebrew installation

-If you have multiple PHP versions installed, you can upgrade the older versions with the latest patches by running `brew upgrate php@<version>`.
+If you have multiple PHP versions installed by brew, you can upgrade the older versions with the latest patches by running `brew upgrate php@<version>`.

 When installing older versions of software, brew uses the version number to name the installation directories so we have to use the version number in the command to tell brew which version we want to upgrade.

-So for instance if you have the latest PHP version (7.3) installed and you also have PHP version 7.2 installed, you can run `brew upgrate php` to upgrade the latest version and run `brew upgrade php@7.2` to upgrade the older version 7.2.
+So for instance if you have the latest PHP version 7.3 installed and you also have PHP version 7.2 installed, you can run `brew upgrate php` to upgrade the PHP version 7.3 and run `brew upgrade php@7.2` to upgrade the older version 7.2.

 ## Removing all brew installed versions of PHP

-To do a fresh install, we will first remove any existing brew PHP installations.
+To do a fresh install, we first need to remove any existing brew PHP installations.

 The following is the bash commands I use to clean out my PHP installation directories:

 ```bash